7aidary/ICS415/README.md

 Ability to render multiple spheres with different colors.

 ## Instructions to Run the Code
+These instructions will work for all platforms (Windows, macOS, Linux) as long as you have Java installed and properly set up.

 Clone the Repository:
 git clone <repository-url>
 cd <repository-folder>